 With the Pitaka MagMount Qi, you can simply get in, attach your phone to the mount via magnets and away you go - safe in the knowledge that it's also charging.

-When you do, the magnets (there are 10 in the mount) do a great job of holding onto your phone and the ball joint gives a decent amount of adjustment.
+The magnet does a great job of holding onto your phone and the ball joint gives a decent amount of adjustment.
 You just need to plug the mount into your car's 12v socket with it's MicroUSB port and you can just leave it ready to go.

 Mpow Windshield Car Phone Hold